ArlindXh/social-club/README.md

 As a user you can like and unlike other users, you can also see user information based on their id, or even see who are the users with the most likes.

-`.env file has been pushed to the code for easier testing purposes otherwise it would be skipped`
+>.env file has been pushed to the code for easier testing purposes otherwise it would be skipped

-## Local Setup
+## Local Environment Setup

 ### Requirements and setup:
 [MongoDB](https://www.mongodb.com/try/download/community) installation is optional.
 If local MongoDB is running, make sure to update the `.env` file with the appropriate `MONGO_URL`.